 The marine sanctuary offers a huge variety of fish species, crustaceans and nudibranch.
 Schools of jacks can sometimes number over 2,000 fish, making this a great destination for both large and small marine species lovers!

 Apo Island is just 30 minutes boat ride away from the Dumaguete resorts, and both Pura Vida and Atmosphere Resort have great house reefs.

-Palawan is known as the last frontier of the Philippines and is home to some of the most spectacular scenery, ranging from limestone cliffs, thermal lakes and underwater caves.
-Jacques Cousteau described this area of the archipelago as “the most beautiful place I ever explored.”
+Coron is located in the south east corner of Busuanga Island, in the province of Palawan.
+This diverse region is known as the last frontier of the Philippines and is home to some spectacular scenery, ranging from limestone cliffs, thermal lakes and underwater caves.
+Jacques Cousteau described this area of the archipelago as 'the most beautiful place I ever explored'.
 With over 1,800 islands, pristine beaches, world-class diving and a diverse wildlife you will understand why.

 The region and the islands of Bohol are known for their steep wall dives and home to the great diving areas of Alona Beach and the islands of Panglao, Balicasag and Pamilacan.
 The impressive hard and soft coral gardens are shown off fabulously in an area host to a large range of dive sites, many of them in close proximity to the coast or around a maximum of 45 minutes boat ride away.
 The region also offers dive sites more open to currents.
 This combination of coral gardens, walls and drift dives therefore offers something to divers of all experience.